SysCV/shift-detection-tta/docs/challenge.md

 Identify the file ending with `.scalabel.json` and submit it to our [evaluation benchmark](https://evalai.vis.xyz/web/challenges/challenge-page/6/overview) to participate in the challenge.

+### Submit a technical report

-We require participants to submit a short report providing details on their solution.
+We require participants to submit a short report providing details on their solution to [vcl.iccvworkshop.2023@gmail.com](mailto:vcl.iccvworkshop.2023@gmail.com).

+Remember that we will also award one team from each challenge with an Innovation Award.
+The Innovation Award is given to the team that proposes the most innovative method and/or insightful analysis.
+The winner will receive a certificate and an additional prize of 300 USD.

 Optionally, participant may submit their code or open a pull request after the challenge deadline if they want their adapter included in this repository.